 You go for it

 Because hard skills are changing so rapidly, you don’t need to walk into an interview thinking you possess all the technical training you need.
 In fact, LinkedIn’s CEO, Jeff Weiner, said in today’s work environment, it matters less what degree you have—or if you even have one at all.
 “We’re looking for people with the dedication, with the work ethic,” Weiner said at a recent Arizona State University/Global Silicon Valley (ASU GSV) Summit, per Inc. “We want to give them a shot.
 And what we’re finding is, these people are incredibly talented, and they need a chance.”
 So if you’re holding back because you’re concerned about the school you went to—or didn’t go to—don’t, because employers are looking for hires with the passion and drive to go for what they want.
 These are the 10 best places to work—and they’re hiring.

 You get where people are coming from

-This year’s survey by the National Association of Colleges and Employers (NACE) found that 78 percent of employers seek candidates who can work in a team, making it the most desired skill.
-To do so, you’ll need your coworkers to find you open, available, empathetic, and relatable.
+One survey by the National Association of Colleges and Employers (NACE) found that 78 percent of employers seek candidates who can work in a team, making it the most desired skill.
+To do so, you’ll need your coworkers to find you open, available, and relatable.
 If you’re closed off, you will put people on the defensive, which makes it harder to work together and have your ideas accepted.
 Lederman says one of the “pillars of trust” in a work environment is authenticity.
 “You can’t connect with and trust someone who isn’t being real,” she says.
 Another is vulnerability.
 “This is not about being weak, it is about being open and sharing imperfections for others to learn from,” she says.
 If your colleagues can relate to you and feel they can trust you, they’re likely to be amenable in turn.
-Good thing that machines can’t be as relatable as you–these jobs will be automated in the next 25 years.
+Good thing that machines can’t be as relatable as you—these jobs will be automated in the next 25 years.

 You’re good on your own